redis/redis-doc/topics/lua-api.md

 In the (somewhat uncommon) use case that a context needs to be maintain betweem executions, you should store the context in Redis' keyspace.

-Redis will return a "Script attempted to create global variable 'my_global_variable" error when trying to execute following snippet:
+Redis will return a "Script attempted to create global variable 'my_global_variable" error when trying to execute the following snippet:

 ```lua
 my_global_variable = 'some value'
 ```

-And similarly for tbe following global function declaration:
+And similarly for the following global function declaration:

 ```lua
 function my_global_funcion()